27 Best Jobs for Teens Hiring Now

 I began to hate my first job as a teenager within months of starting it.

 I worked in a small, greasy restaurant and only made minimum wage.
 But those two years of experience taught me how to work hard, even when the days were slow and the pay was low.

-If I had known then what I know now — how many jobs for teens there are beyond work in fast food — I might have chosen a different path.
+If I had known then what I know now — how many high-paying jobs for teens there are beyond work in fast food — I might have chosen a different path.

 There are dozens of good jobs out there for teenagers.
 You just have to look in the right places before settling for a position at McDonald’s or Walmart.